frankshearar/Home/Enhanced-package-upload-workflow.md

 [Enhanced package upload workflow](https://github.com/NuGet/NuGetGallery/issues/4478)

 ## Problem
-Going forward, NuGet packages shall undergo validation, in addition to indexing, before they are made available on the gallery and for download from v3/v2 feed.
+Going forward, NuGet packages shall be subject to additional validations that we currently do not perform, and this might result in a slight delay to the publishing process when the package is being validated, indexed and is made available for consumption on the gallery and from the v3/v2 feed.
 At present, there is no way for the publisher to know if the validation fails, and what to do next.

 ## Who is the customer?
 NuGet package publishers on NuGet.org